win21H2/Image-Recognition-win21H2/README.md

 Step 5.
 Log into Jupyter Labs
 >Description: You use the URL that was provided after running the docker script above.
 You have to copy and paste it into a browser and use the default password `dlinano` to login.
-A picture of the provided URL is below (note this URL will <u>NOT</u> be the same for you)
+A picture of the provided URL is below (note the IP shown will <u>NOT</u> be the same for you)

 ![image](https://user-images.githubusercontent.com/92825997/163696048-b2b53b30-eeb3-405a-b0b4-602776c7d8d6.png)